PalisadoesFoundation/talawa-docs/docs/developers/talawa-admin/plugins/implementing-plugins.md

 ### 1. Plugin Registration

 - Plugins have to be registered first before even they are created from the Plugin store in the `Talawa Admin` portal.
-This can be done by devloper by creating an account in the admin portal and going to `Plugin Store`.
+This can be done by developer by creating an account in the admin portal and going to `Plugin Store`.
 - Plugin Store can be accessed from navbar

 ![Plugin Store Option in Navbar](/img/plugin/plugin-store-navbar.PNG)